rust-project-primer/book/src/testing/readme.md

 - testability engineering

-This chapter discusses various features of Rust and the ecosystem and strategies for using to to ensure correctness of the code.
+This chapter discusses various features of Rust and the ecosystem and strategies for using them to ensure correctness of the code.

 ## Reading